Spiker1992/memcached-experiment/README.md

 This comment highlights the benefit of caching really nicely.

 "The difference was like 150 requests/second to 30000 requests/second and the database queries dropped to 1-2 per page."

+## Journal

+### Getting a feel for running tests

+I run several tests to see what performance is like.
+I did multiple tests with different number and concurrency.

+Quickly I saw that the bottleneck is Gunicorn, which is struggling to handle more than 500rps.
+Whilst memcached RAM didnt shift, however CPU did hit 30%.
+Memcached latency was at under 0.15ms in all tests that I run.

+For the next step I want to break memcached.
+Be it by increasing RPS that gunicorn can handle and decreasing Memcached performance by adding larger and different data to the memory.